osamfrimpong/tempocue/README.md

 # TempoCue

-TempoCue is an offline-first desktop stage timer for local presenter and OBS browser-source outputs.
+TempoCue is an offline production timer for local presenter, stage, and OBS browser-source outputs.
+It is built as a Tauri 2 desktop app with a React/Vite frontend and a Rust backend that owns the shared timer/rundown state.

-This repository currently contains the first vertical slice:

-- Tauri desktop shell configuration
+## Current State

+TempoCue currently includes:

-- React controller at `/control`
+- A desktop controller at `/control`
 - Presenter output at `/viewer`
-- Transparent OBS overlay at `/obs`
+- Transparent OBS overlay at `/obs?transparent=true`
 - Lower-third output at `/lower-third`
 - Agenda output at `/agenda`
+- Timer color threshold settings at `/settings`
+- Countdown and "end at time" timer control
-- Local timer state model with start, pause, reset, skip, add/subtract time
+- Start, pause, reset, next-item, add/subtract time, and direct remaining-time adjustment
+- Editable rundown items with title, speaker, duration, notes, and supporting file paths/URLs
+- Per-rundown-item timer state while switching between items
+- Blackout and hide-timer controls for outputs
+- Lower-third message display with title/body styling, color options, flash, and hide
+- Keyboard shortcuts for common show-control actions
+- WebSocket snapshot/update delivery for output windows
+- Local frontend fallback behavior when running outside Tauri

+State is currently in memory.
+Restarting the app resets the rundown, timer state, and output state to the built-in defaults.
+Timer color thresholds are stored in browser local storage.

+## Architecture

+- Frontend: React 19, React Router, Zustand, Tailwind CSS, Vite
+- Desktop shell: Tauri 2
-- Rust-owned application state and Axum WebSocket server design on `127.0.0.1:4310`
+- Backend: Rust commands plus an Axum output server
-- Port fallback through `4319`
+- Realtime transport: WebSocket endpoint at `/ws`
+- Embedded production assets: `rust-embed` serves the built `dist` bundle from the Tauri server

+When running in Tauri, frontend actions call Rust commands through `@tauri-apps/api`.
+The Rust state broadcasts snapshots and updates over WebSocket so browser outputs stay in sync.

 ## Development